-During the Regulatory Year, the Company continued its voluntary involvement with the other DNOs and with transmission and gas distribution licensees in developing and trialling more formalised arrangements for assuring the accuracy of the information returns submitted to Ofgem.
-This exercise involved the development of risk-assessment matrices and the preparation and submission to Ofgem of a risk-based data-assurance plan for the regulatory year ahead, together with a report detailing the assurance work actually carried out in the regulatory year just ended and the findings of that work.
-The finalised arrangements were incorporated into the licences of all the network operators in April 2015 and the new regime will continue to be developed in the light of experience gained.
+With effect from 1 April 2015, the more formalised arrangements for assuring the accuracy of the information returns submitted to Ofgem, which had been trialled by network operators in the latter part of the previous price control period, entered into formal operation under the terms of the Licence.
+These arrangements involve the preparation and submission to Ofgem of a risk-based data-assurance plan for the regulatory year ahead, together with a report detailing the assurance work actually carried out in the regulatory year just ended and the findings of that work.